The Harvest of Hawthorne Lane

 “Answer the damn phone.”

-“Answer it, fool,” the voice said, amused.
+“Answer it, fool,” the voice said, amused, dripping with a terrifying familiarity.

-“Look at your left hand.”
+“Look at your left hand, Frederick.”

 He did.